yjie10/zypher-agent-playground/README.md

 ## ✏️ Submission Notes

 This project was created as part of the Zypher technical assessment.
-Everything was built from scratch based on public documentation (no starter template), with extra attention to user experience and clarity in CLI interaction.
+Everything was built from scratch based on public documentation, with extra attention to user experience and clarity in CLI interaction.

 I also explored the possibility of building a minimal web UI, which would require wrapping the agent inside a Deno HTTP server.
 Due to time constraints I focused on CLI interaction, but the architecture allows easy extension toward a browser-based UI.